-We create software for monitoring and testing voice apps.
-We consider our job to be a humble but necessary one, and for people that enjoy troubleshooting and automation, one that is filled with many sublime pleasures.
+Bespoken creates automated solutions for monitoring and testing voice experiences.
+We consider our job to be humble but a necessary one, and for people that enjoy troubleshooting and automation, one that is filled with many sublime pleasures.

 Don’t believe me?
 Let’s see where voice has been added already:

 - Smart Speakers

 - Cities are developing their own Alexa skills

 - Capital One has voice apps for Alexa and Cortana

 - Santander Bank lets you do payments with voice

 - A Financial Advisor that’s your Voice Assistant